 COVID-19 Mask Requirement

-Our partners Glen Canyon Conservancy are operating their Page AZ flagship location, Navajo Bridge Interpretive Center, Bullfrog Visitor Center, Escalante Interagency Visitor Center, and online information.
+Our partners Glen Canyon Conservancy are operating their Page AZ flagship location, Carl Hayden Visitor Center, Navajo Bridge Interpretive Center, Bullfrog Visitor Center, Escalante Interagency Visitor Center, and online information.

 Glen Canyon National Recreation Area is located in a large area across Arizona and Utah, and shares a border with the Navajo Nation.
-The park fully supports all state, tribal, and county ordinances issued in response to the COVID-19 pandemic:
+The park fully supports tribal ordinances issued in response to the COVID-19 pandemic.
+Learn more about the Navajo Nation's Reopening Plan and mask requirements.

 How will Lake Powell's changing water levels affect your visit?